10 Ways to Reduce Shipping Costs

 Businesses don’t just pay shipping costs for sending the final product to the customer – they also often pay for incoming materials.
 Whether businesses offer international fulfillment or only ship domestically, shipping eats into their profits.
 However, if businesses pass shipping on to the customers, it may cost them sales.
 Studies show shipping and handling fees are the number one reason buyers abandon items in their online carts, but sometimes free shipping cuts too deeply into profits.

-As they seek to cut costs, e-commerce business owners still are expected to provide fast, high-quality service.
+As they seek to reduce shipping costs, e-commerce small business owners still are expected to provide fast, high-quality service.
 A customer’s experience with a brand can create repeat business or turn off big clients.
-When using shipping solutions for e-commerce and fulfillment shipping, there are ways to save.
+When using shipping solutions for e-commerce and fulfillment shipping, there are ways to save and negotiate lower shipping costs.

 Get to Know Your Shipping Representative